Open-Hippo/openhippo-ai.github.io/content/privacypolicy.md

 ## 4. Who do we forward your Personal Data to?

-### 4.1 Digital Ocean
+### 4.1 GitHub Pages
-We host this website with our cloud provider DigitalOcean, LLC, 101 Avenue of the Americas, FL 10, New York, NY, 10013-1905, United States of America.The personal data collected using the website is stored on the servers of Digital Ocean.
-The server is located in Germany.
-Digital Ocean assures that the data remains in the selected region and will inform us if this changes.
-To ensure data protection-compliant processing, we have concluded a data processing agreement with Digital Ocean.
-The agreement can be accessed at https://www.digitalocean.com/legal/data-processing-agreement.
+We host this website using GitHub Pages, a static site hosting service provided by GitHub, Inc., 88 Colin P Kelly Jr St, San Francisco, CA 94107, United States of America.
+The personal data collected using the website is processed through GitHub's infrastructure.
+GitHub Pages hosts static websites and does not process dynamic content or store user-submitted data beyond standard web server logs.
+To ensure data protection-compliant processing, GitHub has implemented appropriate safeguards including Standard Contractual Clauses for international data transfers.
+For more information about GitHub's data protection practices, please visit their privacy statement at https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement.

 ### 4.2 Google
 We have a legitimate interest in maintaining professional email communication with you as our customer and in conducting video conferences efficiently.
 To achieve this, we use Google Workspace, a product provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
 Google Workspace includes services such as Gmail for business email, Google Meet for video conferencing, and other collaboration tools.
 When you communicate with us via email or participate in a video conference, your personal data (such as your email address, name, and potentially your image and voice during video calls) may be processed through these services.